arnesanches/arnesanches/README.md

 A Python script utilizing PyAutoGUI to automate the product registration process on a website.
 This tool significantly reduces manual work and enhances efficiency in managing online inventories.

 ### 2. [**Scikit-learn AI**](https://github.com/arnesanches/scikit-learn-ai)
-A machine learning project that uses Scikit-learn to predict credit scores based on customer data.
-The project also applies predictions to new customer data using trained models.
+This is an artificial intelligence project that uses Scikit-learn to implement machine learning algorithms and predict credit scores based on customer data.
+Additionally, the project applies the trained models to make predictions on new data, enabling more accurate analyses and decision-making.

 ### 3. [**Power BI Dashboard**](https://github.com/arnesanches/powerbi_dashboard)
 This project consists of an attractive and highly interactive financial dashboard created in Power BI, featuring detailed calculations based on financial data extracted from an Excel file.
 The accuracy of these calculations is validated using Python code.